Broad-sky/common-image-segmentation-algorithm/README.md

+# common image segmentation algorithms

+🚀🚀🚀🚀🚀The project will release some accelerated image segmentation algorithms, including: instance segmentation, semantic segmentation, panoramic segmentation, etc., such as: SOLOv2, Deeplab, Panoptic SegFormer, mainly using TensorRT acceleration library, all implemented in C++.

+## Instance segmentation part

-# TensorRT  SOLOv2
+### SOLOv2

-### Introduction
+#### Introduction

-​		This project is based on SOLOv2 instance segmentation, and the model is deployed with tensorRT, aiming to attract jade.
+​		This Part is based on SOLOv2 instance segmentation, and the model is deployed with tensorRT, aiming to attract jade.

-### Show result
+#### Show result

 <img src="./image/result1.jpg" alt="result1" style="zoom:120%;" />